 Chris Eubank Jnr vs Conor Benn fight: When is it and what time does it start?

-The 26-year old looked destined for a world title shot soon but will first look to take out rival Eubank Jr in a catchweight contest where at 157lbs limit has been put in place.
+"I'm on weight.
+I did my job.
+It's unfortunate, it's a shame.
+I am starving right now, I'm dehydrated...
+I've sacrificed.
+So let's hope that this can be salvaged."

-Meanwhile, his opponent Eubank Jnr (32-2, 23 knockouts) has fought at middleweight and super-middleweight, while Benn (21-0, 14 knockouts) boxes at welterweight.
+The bout between Eubank and Benn is a catchweight clash, meaning that both men agreed to the weight limit, which will be at 157lb – a touch lighter than middleweight.
+Eubank Jnr has fought at middleweight and super-middleweight, while Benn usually boxes at welterweight.

-Failure to make the contracted weight by either fighter next Friday will result in a £100,000 fine for each pound recorded over the limit, but Eubank Jr has made light of the challenge he faces by posting footage on social media of him eating a burger, fried chicken and cake.
+Failure to make the contracted weight by either fighter at the weigh-in on Friday will result in a £100,000 fine for each pound recorded over the limit, but Eubank Jnr has made light of the challenge he faces by posting footage on social media of him eating a burger, fried chicken and cake.

-Benn was left unimpressed and has accused his opponent of lacking respect.

-"I just don't see that pedigree or grade from Conor so I'm taking the risk of cutting to a weight I've never been before and I'm taking the risk of not being able to fully hydrate after the fight.

-"Is it a concern?
-I mean I guess so yeah, I've never had to do anything like this in my career so I don't know how my body is going to react, I don't know how I'm going to feel on the night, I know I'm not going to be 100 per cent.

-Eubank Jnr added he was relishing the challenge of making the weight.
+Eubank Jnr has said he relishes the challenge of making the weight.

 "It's going to be a tough, tough challenge to get down to this weight but it's worth it, it's absolutely worth it, to make a fight like this and be part of a one of a kind event," he said.